-- 3. Build the job.
-Jobs are composed of components that are available in the Palette. - a.
-Expand the Big Data tab in the Palette.
+3. Build the job.

+Jobs are composed of components that are available in the Palette.

-- b.
-Click on the component ${\tt tHDFSPut}$ and click on the design workspace to drop this component. - c.
-Double-click tHDFSPut to define the component in its Basic Settings view. - d.
-Set the values in the Basic Settings corresponding to your HDP cluster (see the screenshot below):
+- a.
+Expand the Big Data tab in the Palette. - b.
+Click the tHDFSPut component, then select the design workspace to drop this component.

+- c.
+To define the component in its Basic Settings view, double-click tHDFSPut. - d.
+Set the values in the Basic Settings corresponding to your HDP cluster: